Prince William appears at Diana memorial event separately from Harry

-William praises his mother Diana at awards event - as Harry to appear once brother has left
+William praises his mother Diana at awards event - as Harry appears once brother has left

 The brothers’ separate appearances have stirred further speculation of growing family tensions

-The Prince of Wales has said his mother taught him that “everyone has the potential to give something back”, as he paid tribute to her at the Diana Legacy Award.
+The Prince of Wales has paid tribute to his mother at the Diana Legacy Award, while narrowly avoiding his younger brother.

 William attended the event at the Science Museum in London on Thursday night in person, where he gave a speech to mark the charity’s 25th anniversary.

+He said his mother taught him that “everyone has the potential to give something back”,

-His brother, the Duke of Sussex, is expected to join the ceremony via video link after William has left, fuelling further speculation of a rift between the two.
+The Duke of Sussex addressed those in the audience after William left via a live video, fuelling further speculation of a rift between the two

+He spoke for about half an hour after the ceremony concluded, as he said: “Thank you very much for inspiring so many others and at the same time protecting my mother’s legacy, I really appreciate that.

+“And Tessy (Ojo, chief executive of the Diana Award), again, well done on this fantastic group of individuals.”

 The pair have continued to distance themselves from each other in recent months and did not meet when Harry spent time with King Charles at Clarence House following news of his cancer diagnosis last month.